Victorian Socialists: History

-The Victorian Socialists began as a collaboration between Socialist Alternative and the Socialist Alliance.
+The formation of the Victorian Socialists was announced publicly on 5 February 2018.
+It was officially registered by the Victorian Electoral Commission on 6 June 2018.
+The party began as a collaboration between Socialist Alternative and the Socialist Alliance.
 However, Socialist Alliance withdrew from the grouping in May 2020, citing disagreements with Socialist Alternative.

-The party's formation was announced publicly on 5 February 2018.
-It was officially registered by the Victorian Electoral Commission on 6 June 2018.

 In August 2018, the party announced that it would field candidates for the 2018 Victorian state election in every Legislative Council seat and several Legislative Assembly electorates.
 Candidates included the former Geelong Trades Hall Secretary Tim Gooden for the Western Victoria Region and local councillors Stephen Jolly and Sue Bolton for the Northern Metropolitan Region.

 The 2018 election campaign gained support from several trade unions including the ETU, VAHPA, UFU, CFMMEU (MUA division), AMIEU and NUW.
 It also won the support of several local immigrant diasporas and community organisations.
-Endorsements were received from several prominent left-wing personalities, such as Tariq Ali, Noam Chomsky, Gary Foley, Tom Ballard, Corrine Grant, and Helen Razer.
+Endorsements were received from several prominent left-wing personalities, such as Tariq Ali, Noam Chomsky, Gary Foley, Tom Ballard, Corinne Grant, and Helen Razer.
 The party achieved a vote of 4.2% in the Northern Metropolitan Region while achieving 7.2% of the vote for the lower house seat of Broadmeadows, in a field of four candidates.

 In the 2019 federal election, VS ran candidates for the electorates of Calwell, Wills, and Cooper.
-The party was registered at a federal level with the Australian Electoral Commission on 7 April 2019.
+The party was registered at a federal level with the Australian Electoral Commission (AEC) on 7 April 2019.
 The party won votes of 4.6% in Calwell, 4.5% in Wills, and 4.2% in Cooper.

-In September 2019, following allegations of family violence, Jolly was suspended from VS pending an investigation, leading him to resign from the party.
+In September 2019, Jolly was suspended from VS pending an investigation following what The Age described as "serious allegations", leading him to resign from the party.

 In the 2020 Victorian local government elections, the party fielded candidates for Darebin, Hume, Maribyrnong, Melbourne and Moreland, and a ticket for the Lord and Deputy Lord Mayor of Melbourne.
 Socialist Alternative member Jorge Jorquera became the first Victorian Socialists candidate to be elected to office, winning a seat on the Maribyrnong City Council.

 VS ran candidates for the House of Representatives and the Senate in the 2022 federal election, and subsequently launched a campaign to win a seat in the 2022 Victorian state election.
+The party achieved a vote of 4.7% in the Northern Metropolitan Region.

 Members of the party are involved in activist campaigns for a range of progressive causes.
 In July 2022, VS Assistant Secretary and 2022 state election candidate Liz Walsh was the organiser of large demonstrations in Melbourne, protesting the overturning of abortion rights by the United States Supreme Court, as well as calling for expanded access to abortion and increased healthcare funding in Australia.

 VS ran candidates in the west and north of Melbourne for the 2022 Victorian state election, reportedly mobilising over 1000 volunteers for its campaign and knocking on over 180,000 doors.
 The party increased its vote from 2018, with its best result being a score of 9.3% in the seat of Footscray.